 “Pasadena or bust, baby,” he says, which means absolutely nothing.

-“The Flats,” Amy adds, and I’m grateful to her.
+“The Flats,” Amy adds.
 “It’s a little hike, but the view is incredible from the top.
 It’s like a gigantic table up there.
 Perfect camping area.”

 Andrea hates camping.
 It was always something she did because of Jeff, and this trip was never going to be a joy for her, but even the trip there has become a microcosm of their entire relationship.
 His friends always dominated his world, the sidekicks to his alpha male personality, and they always took center stage.
 Sometimes Andrea had wondered if a girlfriend was even what he wanted, if his friends weren’t just enough for him.
 Which would have been fine if she had never existed in his world, if he had never asked her out and made her feel like he wanted her more, at least initially.